DYGL: Biography

 DYGL is a band formed in Tokyo, Japan.
+Previously they were Ykiki Beat but disbanded and reunited once again under a new name and some new members.

 DYGL (pronounced Day-glo) might have begun via a hometown tradition, but it's in this cross-continental, wide-reaching approach that they've truly found their place.

 The band released their first EP recorded in the United States.
 As Nobuki Akiyama (Vocalist) said that their first album would be the first step for public recognition, they successfully released the 1st album in April 2017, which was produced by Albert Hammond Jr. With huge support from Albert, DYGL did an Asia tour, a Japan tour and did some performances the United Kingdom and United States.